 Saturday, August 12, 2017.
-For me and Matt, it started out normal.
+For me and Mr. Wallace, it started out normal.
 Boring, even, as we had no set plans other than maybe eventually getting around to vacuuming the area rug.
 Of course you, reader, are well aware of how that day progressed, of the senseless tragedy that happened in Charlottesville, VA, and by mid-afternoon we were really, really depressed.
 We jointly made the decision to turn off the news and put in Kill Bill Volume 1.
 It was a welcome, much-needed distraction.

 It did get me thinking though – perhaps because I desperately needed to think about something, anything that held no real-life consequences whatsoever – but it began occurring to me that every time I see that movie, I sit befuddled as to why Sophie stays and lets Beatrix torment her for information.
 I mean, I really truly think it is the most unrealistic part of the entire movie.
 Think about it.
 Beatrix announces her presence to O Ren Ishii by cutting off part of Sophie’s arm.
 She’s half-expecting O Ren herself to come down to fight her, but that doesn’t happen.
 Instead she spends the next hour or so, possibly longer, fighting off O Ren’s personal assistants, her sadistic teenage bodyguard, AND the Crazy Eighty-Eights.
 Once she’s done, she tells Sophie to say where she is while she swordfights O Ren herself.
 Which, again, takes awhile.